Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_pytorch/README.md

 The pretrained model is from MONAI model-zoo spleen_ct_segmentation.
 It was trained using the runner-up [1] awarded pipeline of the "Medical Segmentation Decathlon Challenge 2018" using the UNet architecture [2] with 32 training images and 9 validation images.

-It is loaded with the following python code, which can be found in `train.py`.
+It can automatically download the bundle and load the model with the following code, which can be found in `train.py`.
 ```
 import monai
 pretrained_model = monai.bundle.load(